daattali/beautiful-jekyll/policies.md

 #### Re-grading

-If you have concerns about the way your work was graded, please contact the TA who graded it _within one week of having the grade returned to you_.
+If you have a question about the way your work was graded, please contact the TA who graded it for an explanation.
+If you would like to contest your grade, you should notify the instructor.
+In these cases, the instructor will re-grade the entire piece of work, not only the parts in question.
+Please keep in mind that your grade may go up or down as a result of re-grading, and that instructors often grade more critically than TAs.
+We expect these re-grade requests to happen rarely, e.g. 0-2 times per student over the year.

+Furthermore, all requests for explanations and regrades must be submitted _within one week of having the grade returned to you_.
 After this one-week window, we may deny your request for re-evaluation.
-Also, please keep in mind that your grade may go up or down as a result of re-grading.

 #### Letter grades